d12frosted/elpa-mirror/stable-melpa/robot-mode-readme.txt

 #### Add spacing for an argument

 Robot framework separates arguments to keywords with 2 or more spaces.
-The `C-c C-SPC' sets the whitespace amount around point to exactly `robot-mode-argument-separator'.
+The C-c C-SPC sets the whitespace amount around point to exactly `robot-mode-argument-separator'.
 For example (| denotes the cursor):

     Example Keyword